-Riot Any use of force or violence, disturbing the public peace, or any threat to use such force or violence, if accompanied by immediate power of execution, by two or more persons acting together, and without authority of law, is a riot.
-In criminal law - a tumultuous disturbance of the peace by three persons or more, assembling together of their own authority, with an intent mutually to assist each other against any one who shall oppose them, in the execution of some enterprise of a private nature, and afterwards actually executing the same in violent and turbulent manner, to the terror of the people, whether the act intended were of itself lawful or unlawful.
-Robbery The felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.
+Any use of force or violence, disturbing the public peace, or any threat to use such force or violence, if accompanied by immediate power of execution, by two or more persons acting together, and without authority of law, is a riot.
+In criminal law - a tumultuous disturbance of the peace by three persons or more, assembling of their own authority, with an intent mutually to assist each other against anyone who shall oppose them, in the execution of some enterprise of a private nature, and afterwards actually executing the same in violent and turbulent manner, to the terror of the people, whether the act intended were of itself lawful or unlawful.